Last Updated on by

 If you choose to bring pots and pans for your stove, you must also purchase a pot supporter.
 The Jetboil pot supporter conveniently does fit inside of the Jetboil Zip Cooking System, but it does not come with it.

-The Jetboil Zip is an excellent lightweight cooking system, but it does have its downsides.
+The Jetboil Zip is an excellent cooking system, but it does have its downsides.
 Thanks to the FluxRing design, the stove possesses unmatched fuel efficiency levels, but users do bash its low resistance to cold and wind.

 Further criticisms attack the burner’s control knob, which is tolerable to use but often difficult in less than ideal conditions.
 Finally, the measuring/drinking cup works well but, when reattaching it to the system, takes extreme precision to lock back into place.